MLNdlovu/VOICE-ASSISSTANT-CALENDAR/VOICE_INTEGRATION_GUIDE.md

 ## Overview

-The Code Clinics calendar application now includes voice command integration using the SpeechRecognition library.
-This allows users to control the application using natural language voice commands.
+The Voice Assistant Calendar application now includes client-side voice command integration using the Web Speech API for browsers (SpeechRecognition + speechSynthesis) and the `SpeechRecognition`/`pyttsx3` stack for local/CLI usage.
+This enables users — including visually impaired users — to control the app with natural language and receive spoken feedback from the browser or the local CLI.

 ## Features